 Arthritis pain in knees is one of the most common knee problems.
-Arthritis is the leading cause of disability in the US, and affects millions of people worldwide.
+Indeed, arthritis is the leading cause of disability in the US, and affects millions of people worldwide.
 It may affect the joint between the thigh and shin bones, or the joint between the kneecap and the front of the knee.
 In some cases, it will affect both joints.

 The knee joint is made up of three bones, the femur (thigh), tibia (shin) and patella (kneecap).
 The ends of the bones are covered by thick layers of cartilage.
 Cartilage is a thick, spongy material that lines the joint providing lubrication and cushioning, which allows the knee to move smoothly and painlessly.
 It also works as a shock absorber and ensures that the forces going through the knee during daily activities are spread evenly throughout the joint.

 Arthritis pain in knees develops when the cartilage thins and wears away and bony bumps known as spurs develop.
 This results in bone-on-bone contact which causes pain, stiffness and inflammation.

 There are two main types of arthritis in the knee: